Built by Metorial, the integration platform for agentic AI.

 list_repository_contents

-List contents of a directory in a repository, perfect for browsing file structures.
+List the contents of a directory in a repository.

 Parameters: